 Tableau Desktop users can share workbooks—for example, by emailing them or copying them to a location on the company network.
 But if two users are using different versions of Tableau Desktop, sharing isn't always possible.
 The rule is simple:

 The workbook will be upgraded when it is saved.
 The upgraded file can't be read by earlier versions of the application.

-The same logic applies to Tableau extracts: a newer version of Tableau Desktop can open an extract created with an older version.
-But an older version of Tableau Desktop can't open an extract created with a newer version.
+The same logic applies to Tableau extracts.
+A newer version of Tableau Desktop can open an extract created with an older version but an older version of Tableau Desktop can't open an extract created with a newer version.

 A workbook created with any version of Tableau Desktop can connect to any supported version of Tableau Server.
 But once you are connected, compatibility can be an issue depending on the version you are using and the action you're performing.